robenkleene/design-references/blender.md

 ## Movement

+### Two Finger
-- `two-finger-drag` or `⌥-drag`: To orbit (or drag on the multi-colored gizmo in the upper right of the work area)
+- `two-finger-drag` or `⌥-three-finger-drag`: To orbit (or drag on the multi-colored gizmo in the upper right of the work area)
-- `⇧-two-finger-drag` or `⇧-⌥-drag`: To pan (or drag on the hand it the upper right of the work area)
+- `⇧-two-finger-drag` or `⇧-⌥-three-finger-drag`: To pan (or drag on the hand it the upper right of the work area)
-- `⌃-two-finger-drag` or `⌃-⌥-drag`: zoom (or drag on the magnifying glass in the upper right of the work area)
+- `^-two-finger-drag` `⌘-two-finger-drag` or `⌃-⌥-three-finger-drag`: zoom (or drag on the magnifying glass in the upper right of the work area)

 ### Strategy